 A Vow, A Promise

-In any form of a wedding ceremony—whether traditional religious or agnostic—couples exchange marriage vows or promises.
+In any form of the wedding ceremony—whether traditional religious or agnostic—couples exchange marriage vows or promises.
 In traditional religious wedding ceremonies, wedding vows exchanged by the spouses are often prescribed by their church.
 However, in the unconventional forms of wedding ceremonies, wedding vows can be written by the bride and the groom, so as to give them a chance to express their personal commitment to each other (Gill, 2009).